Dear Double Trouble,

 Gina writes that the kitten is doing a lot better.
 He comes out as soon as she walks in the room and is exploring the other rooms every now and then.

-Hi Simba- I have a male cat that I adopted from the streets 5 years ago.
+I have a male cat that I adopted from the streets 5 years ago.
 He is spayed and de-clawed. he is never been overly affectionate, but has always let me hold him / pick him up.
 Two months ago, I adopted another cat from the street.
-I think she is 6 months old and is not de-clawed.
+I think she is 6-months-old and is not de-clawed.
 My male cat hates her.
 He spends all his time hissing at her.
 His behavior is now directed at me.
 I can no longer pick up my male cat without him biting me.
-I'm beside myself because I love him.
+I am beside myself because I love him.
 Have I done the wrong thing in bringing another cat into the house?
 What should I do?
 Thank you very much!
 Krissy S.

 Dear Krissy S.,

 You have not done wrong in brining in the new cat.
-There were some ways we could have made the transition easier, but it is ok (see Lifestyle Changes).
+There were some ways we could have made the transition easier, but it is ok (see Helping New Cats).
 What you need to do is rebuild the relationship.
 This will take time so be patient.

 I wrote to you asking about my two cats, Ripley and Angel going into heat.
 I now have yet another problem.
 The mother, sister and two kittens do not recognize each other.
 They resent the 2 new ones coming near me.
 And the mother is constantly hissing at them.
 Second, I am not sure that the mother or the other cat is eating.
 With the mommy having been abused, I need to know she gets in the right kind of home.
 How can I do that?
 She is also pregnant with an inbred litter.
 I have scheduled an appointment to have the litter terminated and her spayed.
 Is that necessary?
 Adam